demisto/content/Packs/Palo_Alto_Networks_Security_Advisories/Integrations/Palo_Alto_Networks_Security_Advisories/README.md

 Queries the public repository of PAN-OS CVEs.
 This integration was integrated and tested with version 1 of the Palo Alto Networks Security Advisories API

+The Palo Alto Networks Security Advisories API is a representation of the GUI; https://security.paloaltonetworks.com/

 ## Configure Palo Alto Networks Security Advisories on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.